HigherOrderCO/HVM/HOW.md

 `{x0 x1}`".

 What this is saying is that, in order to duplicate a lambda, we must duplicate its body; then we must create two lambdas.
-Then, then, weird things happen with its variable.
+Then, weird things happen with its variable.
 And then there is a brand new construct, the superposition, that I haven't explained yet.
 But, this is fine.
 Let's try to do it with an example:

 ```javascript